 If you have warts, your doctor will probably start with a couple of standard treatments.
-She’ll give you medicine that makes your warts peel away.
-Or she may use a super-cold liquid to freeze them off.
-If these treatments don’t do the job, she might try laser surgery.
+They’ll give you medicine that makes your warts peel away.
+Or they may use a super-cold liquid to freeze them off.
+If these treatments don’t do the job, they might try laser surgery.

 A laser is a precise, focused beam of light.
 DVD and CD players use them to “read” discs.
 Some lasers send out light powerful enough to cut metal.
 On the skin, lasers can help get rid of fine lines, unwanted hair, wrinkles, freckles, and age spots.

 This is the main type of laser used to remove warts.
 The light heats up the blood in the tiny vessels inside the wart and destroys the vessels.
 Without blood, the wart dies and falls off.
 The laser’s heat may also attack the virus that causes the wart.

 The laser may feel like a rubber band snapping against your skin.
 You won’t feel much pain after the procedure is done.
 You should heal fully in 2-4 weeks.

 Laser treatment can be good for hard-to-reach spots, like genital warts in your urethra, the tube that carries pee from your bladder out of your body.
-Depending on how many warts you have and where they are, your doctor might give you medicine that numbs the area she’ll treat.
-Or she might put you to sleep.
+Depending on how many warts you have and where they are, your doctor might give you medicine that numbs the area they’ll treat.
+Or they might put you to sleep.

 Laser surgery can have a couple of downsides: